 I’ve come a long way with my cooking since I first tried out this recipe back in June of 2021.

 That go-around was more of a pesto, because I didn’t roast the zucchini before blending with the herbs, oil and parmesan.
 It made for a heartier, less creamy sauce, and honestly just tasted like regular pesto with an earthy taste.
-The sauce was still delicious, just not what I was aching to recreate.
+The sauce was still great, just not exactly what I was looking to recreate.

 This roasted zucchini pasta sauce makes for a great summer dinner, especially now that we have welcomed in the month of August (and it is no longer too hot outside to heat the oven!).